 Lester H. Hightower, Jr.

-Copyright (c) Lester Hightower.
-All rights reserved.
-This program is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+and/or modify it under the same terms as Perl itself.